Louis I, Duke of Bourbon: Military career

 In his early military career, Louis fought for the French army in its defeat at the Battle of the Golden Spurs (1302) and at the Battle of Mons-en-Pévèle (1304), surviving both engagements.
 In 1310, King Philip IV appointed him to the prestigious office of Grand Chamberlain of France.
 Louis took a formal crusading vow in 1316, becoming a crucesignatus ("one signed with the cross"), and in connection with this pledge, he founded a chivalric confraternity, the Order of the Holy Sepulchre.

 Louis's crusading ambitions grew when, on September 13, 1318, King Philip V designated him captain-general of a planned crusade.
 However, this effort was brought to a halt in 1319 when the Ghibelline-controlled navy of Genoa destroyed the Franco-Papal fleet being assembled for the expedition.
 In 1320, Louis attempted to purchase the purely titular rights to the "Kingdom of Thessalonica" from Odo IV, Duke of Burgundy, for 40,000 livres.
 Philip of Taranto intervened with an identical offer that Odo accepted.
 To resolve the political tension from this, a subsequent agreement was made to betroth Louis's daughter, Beatrice, to Philip's son.

 In 1327, King Charles IV arranged a strategic exchange with Louis, persuading him to cede the County of Clermont to the crown in return for the County of La Marche and the elevation of his primary holding, Bourbon, to a duchy-peerage.
 After Charles IV's death, Louis's crucial support for Philip VI's claim to the throne was rewarded in 1331 when the new king restored the County of Clermont to him, which he held in addition to La Marche and his new duchy.
 Louis remained central to French crusading plans until 1336, when Pope Benedict XII cancelled the venture due to the impending outbreak of the Hundred Years' War with England.

 Duke Louis is reported by chroniclers to have suffered from a debilitating psychological condition, with historical accounts noting episodes of severe mental infirmity.
 This trait is believed by many modern historians to have been hereditary.
 Similar patterns of recurring mental illness were documented in his granddaughter, Joanna of Bourbon; her son, King Charles VI of France, who famously suffered from bouts of psychosis; and Charles's grandson, King Henry VI of England, who experienced periods of complete catatonic breakdown.

 Family and children

-In 1310, Louis married Mary of Avesnes, daughter of John II of Avesnes, Count of Hainaut and Holland by Philippa of Luxembourg.
-They had:
+In 1310, Louis married Mary of Avesnes, daughter of John II of Avesnes, Count of Hainaut and Holland, by Philippa of Luxembourg.
+They had eight children together: